Our Musicians

 As an educator, John is passionate about guiding the next generation of trumpet players.
 He offers tailored lessons both locally and online, with a student-first philosophy that emphasizes personal artistry and musical growth.
 With roots deeply embedded in his Fort Collins community, John Pirillo continues to make a vibrant mark as a performer, collaborator, and mentor.

-Joe Smith is an award-winning Denver-based trumpeter, bandleader, producer, and educator whose career bridges the worlds of classical and jazz.
-Introduced to music through piano and then trumpet, Joe honed his craft in the drum and bugle corps activity with the Colts and Santa Clara Vanguard.
-Mentored by jazz greats Brad Goode, Jeff Barnhart, Dan Barrett, and Hal Smith, as well as classical pedagogues Dr. Amy Schendel, Phil Hembree, and Andy Classen.
-Joe holds a BA in Music from the University of Iowa and thrives as a versatile, genre-defying artist.
+Joe Smith is an award-winning Denver-based trumpeter, bandleader, producer, and educator whose career bridges classical, chamber, and jazz traditions.
+Introduced to music through piano before focusing on trumpet, he was mentored by jazz artists Brad Goode, Jeff Barnhart, Dan Barrett, and Hal Smith, as well as classical pedagogues Dr. Amy Schendel and Phil Hembree.
+He holds a BA in Music from the University of Iowa and is recognized as a versatile, genre-spanning artist.

-On the jazz stage, Joe is well known for his ability to cover a wide range of musical styles, in particular, traditional jazz, swing, and early jump blues.
-Joe has led all-star big bands at festivals across the United States.
-Joe has performed with Bria Skonberg, Bobby Floyd, Danny Coots, Brad Goode, Josh Collazo, David L. Harris, Jeff Barnhart, Mark Lopeman, Aaron Johnson, Josh Duffee, Jason Jurzak, Charlie Halloran, Miss Tammy Savoy, Kevin Smith, Louis Heriveaux, Louis Colaiannia, and more.
+On the jazz stage, Joe is known for his stylistic fluency in traditional jazz, swing, and early jump blues.
+He has led all-star big bands at festivals across the United States and has performed with artists including Bria Skonberg, Bobby Floyd, Danny Coots, Brad Goode, Jeff Barnhart, Aaron Johnson, and Miss Tammy Savoy, among others.

-A dedicated educator, Joe has presented clinics and lectures at the University of Colorado Denver, University of Colorado Boulder, University of Iowa, Evergreen Jazz Festival, and Redwood Coast Music Festival, while also creating educational content for BAC Musical Instruments.
-His producing and music direction work includes a five-year tenure as Music Director for the Denver Jazz Festival and advisory roles with the Evergreen Jazz Festival.
+A dedicated educator, Joe has presented clinics and lectures at the University of Colorado Denver, University of Colorado Boulder, University of Iowa, University of Wyoming, and national festivals.
+He has also created educational content for BAC Musical Instruments.
+His producing and music direction work includes a five-year tenure as Music Director of the Denver Jazz Festival and advisory roles with the Evergreen Jazz Festival.

-Joe is a proud performing artist for BAC Custom Trumpets and Denis Wick Mouthpieces and Mutes.
-Beyond music, he enjoys motorcycle adventures across Colorado, cooking for friends, and life with his whippet Butter.
+Joe is a performing artist for BAC Trumpets and Denis Wick Mouthpieces and Mutes.
+He plays on a BAC Plaza Bb trumpet.
+He is also a staff photographer for the International Trumpet Guild Conference.
+Outside of music, he enjoys motorcycling, cooking for friends, and life with his whippet, Butter.

 Joe Smith